Metropolitan Swimming: Silver Championship

 The 2014 Metro Silver Championships are held on March 1 to March 3, 2014 at various locations depending on Metro section (Northern, Central, Southern, etc.).
 Junior Olympic cuts can be achieved here, but awards are given to only Silver swimmers and JO qualifiers will not receive awards.
 Any faster swimmer faster than the JO or as fast are not permitted.

 Junior Metropolitan Championships (formerly Age Group Championships and Junior Olympics)

-The 2014 Metropolitan Junior Olympics will stretch across the entire MR LSC or area, and in 2013 this year be held at Nassau County Aquatic Center hosted by Long Island Aquatic Club from March 15 through 17th.
-All swimmers from Metro are allowed to attend within the Metropolitan LSC.

-This meet is considered one of the top meets for the 10 and under and 11-12 age groups.
+The 2014 Metropolitan Junior Olympics will stretch across the entire MR LSC or area.
+All swimmers from Metro are allowed to attend within the Metropolitan LSC.This meet is considered one of the top meets for the 10 and under and 11-12 age groups.
 A notable performance at the recent Junior Olympics Championships was that of Nick Torres, who swept all of the individual events in the 11-12 age group.
 Also, the dominating Team Suffolk 11-12 boys 400 medley relay broke a Metropolitan Record.
 On that relay was Justin Meyn, Nikolas Daly, Kabir Randhawa, and Dylan Champagne.
 The Metropolitan record for the 13-14 boys 400 freestyle relay was also broken by Asphalt Green Unified Aquatics.
 The swimmers were Tim Seliger, Luca Fong, Will Rankin, and Bruce Qian.